Skip to content

 • The guidance matching range and terms of approval will be confirmed;

-• A recommendation as to whether the foster carer/s complies with the regulations and standards governing Foster Care and meets the requirements to continue as an NYCC Foster Carer.
+• A recommendation as to whether the foster carer/s complies with the regulations and standards governing Foster Care and meets the requirements to continue as an NYC Foster Carer.

 Within two working days of the standard review meeting the Fostering Business Support Staff will ensure that the Foster Carer is sent a copy of the review record along with a signature sheet to complete and a letter confirming their approval.
 The Foster Carer will be asked to return the signature sheet to the Fostering service who will take responsibility for uploading it on to the LCS (computer) system